 When the Igbos were zoned the position of Senate Presidency, their intra-tribal infighting manifested itself once again.
 I wish that the Igbos would forget the shameful senate presidential roulette where President Olusegun Obasanjo exploited Igbo disunity to install 5 Igbo Senate Presidents in 8 years.
 He could not have done it with the Yorubas or Hausa-Fulanis.

-Uniting to protect your interests as the Igbo State Union or Igbo Community Association does not imply a conspiracy against other tribes.
+Uniting to protect your interests, as the Igbo State Union or Igbo Community Association, does not imply a conspiracy against other tribes.
 The Igbos are the least conspiratory tribe in Nigeria.
-As stated earlier Igbos unite for survival.
-With the continuing massacres of Igbos in Northern Nigeria and now in the Igbo heartland by bloodthirsty marauding local, and imported Fulani herdsmen, there will be a resurgence of calls for Igbo unity.
-If Igbos are united, no Fulani herdsman will dare harm an Igbo man, woman, or child in Igbo land!
+As stated earlier, Igbos unite for survival.
+With the continuing massacres of Igbos in Northern Nigeria and now in the Igbo heartland by bloodthirsty marauding local and imported Fulani herdsmen, there will be a resurgence of calls for Igbo unity.
+If Igbos unite, no Fulani herdsman will dare harm an Igbo man, woman, or child in Igbo land!

 Africastallestman loves the Igbo people and hopes that they would get their act together before the next major cataclysm in Nigeria.